 b) Consider the deadlines

-When you apply for this program, please make sure that your application package, including all necessary documents, reaches us before the deadline that applies to your situation:
+When you apply for this program, please make sure that your application is submitted in our online application system, including all necessary documents, before the deadline that applies to you:

 - Starting end of August: July 1

 Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France Germany, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, the Netherlands, Norway, Poland, Portugal, Romania, Slovenia, Slovak Republic, Spain and Sweden.

 The UK is currently a member of the EEA.
 However, this may change after October 31, 2019 and, depending on the arrangements after the Brexit including immigration requirements, UK nationals may be required to apply for admission according to the non-EEA deadline.
 We therefore advise you to apply as soon as possible to avoid any issues with your application.